 Brewer says that Clusterbusters’ biggest accomplishment is the number of people they’ve helped—and saved.
-Both she and Cleminshaw note an increased risk of suicide among patients with cluster headache, so much so that the condition itself is nicknamed “suicide headache.”
+Both she and Cleminshaw note an increased risk of suicide among patients with cluster headache.

 “We’ve had patients with this disease who have been stabbed and shot, and people that have had babies or had limbs amputated,” Cleminshaw says.
 “Universally, every single person ranked cluster headaches as more severely painful than their other extremely severe experiences.”

 But despite suffering from this debilitating disease, Cleminshaw and Brewer both say that those with cluster headache are some of the kindest and most tenacious people they’ve ever met.
 “Working with cluster headache patients has been my favorite thing to do, ever,” Brewer says.
 “Despite the fact that they live with this, they are the most spirited, exciting and fun people to be around, and they’re inspiring.
 When they’re not having an attack, these people are full of life.
 They’re just trying to live in those moments in between.”

 To learn more about cluster headache, visit the Clusterbusters website or the American Migraine Foundation Resource Library.